Assisted Pedal Cycles. Converting an existing bike using the

 get the steel nut as tight as it needs to be to stay done up for a long

-time, and so a good quality C-spanner (hook wrench) is needed in this
+time, and a good quality C-spanner (hook wrench) is needed.
+Also, the

-locknut has to be unscrewed if you want to check the tightness during
+locknut has to be unscrewed if you want to check the tightness, and

 Early versions of the 8Fun just had two castellated nuts,